emberjs/rfcs/text/0567-use-and-resources.md

 #### `start`

-A lifecycle hook that starts the `Resource` and sets up its initial state.
+A lifecycle hook that starts the resource and sets up its initial state.

-- Runs after a new instance of the `Resource` class has been created.
+- Runs after a new instance of the resource class has been created.
 - Receives the arguments passed to the resource definition.
 - Is autotracked, and any changes to state that is consumed while running `start` will trigger the `update` method if it exists, and the `teardown` hook